kili-technology/kili-python-sdk/docs/sdk/tutorials/importing_pascalvoc.md

 ## Download Pascal VOC format

-The images and annotations for the full dataset can be found [here](http://host.robots.ox.ac.uk/pascal/VOC/).
+The images and annotations come from the Oxford's PASCAL Visual Object Classes Challenge.

 For this tutorial we will use a subset from the validation set from 2012.